okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 Okta can't update user attributes for Admin users.
 This is an API limitation.

 > **Note:** You can briefly describe what each feature does.
-See the guides from the earlier SCIM section for examples.
+See the SCIM guides from the earlier example section.

 #### Procedure